biocore/biom-format/R-code/RBIOM/README.md

 # RBIOM

-This is an R package for interfacing with the BIOM format.
+This is an R package for interfacing with the [biom format](http://biom-format.org/).

 Some more details: